 The Optifast weight loss program, as well as including meal replacement products, also consists of medical monitoring.
 Nestlé says that if you subscribe to the program you will also have a thorough medical examination at the beginning of the program, and any necessary laboratory tests to rule out any risk factors and to determine your health status.
 There will also be medical monitoring of your progress, and you will be given a personalized activity plan.
 You will also be able to partake in discussion groups and have the opportunity to have one-on-one counseling with a registered dietician, lifestyle counselor, or a physician.
 There is an official Optifast website, but it seems that in order to access the weight loss program you will have to make an appointment at an Optifast Clinic.
 The website does not give any details of the price of the program, nor the price of the meal replacement clinics.

-Advantages of Optifast
+Advantages of the Optifast Diet

 - There is an official website for Optifast.